SMishucoding/ds606-mlb-salary-prediction/README.md

 ## Future Work

-**Player Agent Negotiating Features**: Some MLB player agents have a reputation for maximizing contract value for their players by leveraging policies and market dynamics.
+**Player Agent Negotiating Features**: Some MLB player agents have a reputation for maximizing contract value for their players by leveraging league policies and market dynamics.
 Incorporating player agent representation could further improve model performance.

-**Pitcher Modeling**: Pitchers make up about half of all free agent contracts and require an entirely different feature set (ERA, FIP, K%, spin rate, stuff+).
-Though this would require additional data collection, feature engineering and selection, and modeling, incorporating pitchers can help us better understand the overall market.
+**Pitcher Modeling**: Pitchers make up about half of all free agent contracts and require an entirely different feature set (ERA, FIP, K%, spin rate, etc.).
+Though this would require additional data collection, feature engineering and selection, and modeling attempts, incorporating pitchers can help us better understand the overall market.

 **Team Roster & Payroll Dynamics**: Teams make decisions based on their unique (and changing) roster needs and their payroll situation.
 A team who loses a key player in free agency may overpay another player to make up for that gap.
 A team that has a specific need and sees a high-level player available would likely contribute to bidding wars for them.